 - 1. Students are to have a pass from a teacher in order to come to the Library. - 2.
 No food or drink is allowed in the Library. - 3.
 Talking is to be kept to a minimum. - 4.
-No games are to be played on the Library computers. - 5.
-Books may be checked out for two weeks and renewed once. - 6.
-Books may be put on hold at a student's request. - 7.
-The fine for overdue books is \$.10 per day - 8.
+Books may be checked out for two weeks and renewed once. - 5.
+Books may be put on hold at a student's request. - 6.
 Any lost materials will be paid for at replacement cost.
 Students who do not pay their fines will not be allowed to check out books until the fine is paid.